 Overall, the management systems in place ensured the service was effectively monitored and provided appropriate care and support to the residents.
 The inspector found that this centre provided person-centred care in a homely environment.
-However, some improvement was required in the assessment of need and the long term living arrangements due to concerns regarding the compatibility of the resident group.

-The inspector reviewed a sample of residents' personal files and found that an upto-date assessment of need had been completed for each resident.
-However, the inspector found that the assessment of need required improvement as it did not comprehensively assess all of the residents' personal, social and health needs.
-Personal support plans reviewed were found to be up-to-date and suitably guide the staff team in supporting the residents with their needs.
+However, improvement was required in the premises and fire containment.
+The inspector reviewed a sample of residents' personal files.
+Each resident had an up to date comprehensive assessment of the residents' personal, social and health needs.
+Personal support plans reviewed were found to be up-to-date and suitably guide the staff team in supporting the resident with their needs.
+The residents were supported to access health and social care professionals as appropriate which included General Practitioners (GPs), speech and language therapy, psychology and psychiatry.